Austintown PD has lead on McDonald's robber

 AUSTINTOWN — Township detectives say they’ve identified the man who robbed the Mahoning Avenue McDonald’s restaurant at gunpoint this morning.

-Det.
-Jordan Yacovone said at about noon police were seeking warrants to arrest the man.
+Detective Jordan Yacovone said at about noon police were seeking warrants to arrest the man.
 While his name has not been released, he's considered a “strong” suspect, Yacovone said.

-He added he expects the man to be in custody by tomorrow.
+He added he expects the man to be in custody by later today.

 Yacovone said the man entered the restaurant just before 8 a.m., pointed a gun at a clerk and demanded money.
 It’s unclear how much the man took, he said.